swiftlang/swift-evolution/proposals/0173-newline-escape-in-strings.md

 ## Effect on ABI stability

-N/A
+This proposal does not affect ABI stability.

 ## Effect on API resilience

-N/A Additive proposal
+This proposal does not affect ABI resilience.

 ## Alternatives considered

-Some would suggest using concatenation but past a certain point this becomes clumsy and as the expression becomes more complex, it can take a long time for the swift compiler to analyse.
+Concatenation can be considered as a "low rent" language solution alternative.
+This solution is less expressive, clumsier, and, as expressions become more complex, can produce higher compilation costs as it requires the Swift compiler to analyze and optimize each use.